-2.6 ROOF INSULATION
+2.5 ROOF INSULATION

-- A. General: Preformed roof insulation boards manufactured or approved by TPO roofing manufacturer, selected from manufacturer's standard sizes suitable for application, of thicknesses indicated. - B. Polyisocyanurate Board Insulation: ASTM C 1289, Type II, Class 1, Grade, felt or glass-fiber mat facer on both major surfaces. - C. Tapered Insulation: Provide factory-tapered insulation boards fabricated to slope of 1/4 inch per 12 inches unless otherwise indicated. - D. Provide preformed saddles, crickets, tapered edge strips, and other insulation shapes where indicated for sloping to drain.
-Fabricate to slopes indicated.
+- A. General: Preformed roof insulation boards manufactured or approved by TPO roofing manufacturer, selected from manufacturer's standard sizes suitable for application, of thicknesses indicated. - B. Polyisocyanurate Board Insulation: ASTM C 1289, Type II, Class 1, Grade, felt or glass-fiber mat facer on both major surfaces.

+- C. Tapered Insulation: Provide factory-tapered insulation boards fabricated to slope of 1/4 inch per 12 inches unless otherwise indicated. - D. Provide preformed saddles, crickets, tapered edge strips, and other insulation shapes where indicated for sloping to drain.
+Fabricate to slopes indicated. - E. Cover Board: ASTM C1289 Type II, class 4, Grade 2 high density, close cell, polyisocyanurate foam core that has been manufactured with coated glass faces, 1/2 inch thick. - 1.
+Products: Subject to compliance with requirements, available products that may be incorporated into the Work include, but are not limited to, the following: - a.
+Firestone Building Products; ISOGARD HD Cover Board.

-2.7 INSULATION ACCESSORIES
+2.6 INSULATION ACCESSORIES

-- A. General: Roof insulation accessories recommended by insulation manufacturer for intended use and compatibility with roofing. - B. Fasteners: Factory-coated steel fasteners and metal or plastic plates complying with corrosion-resistance provisions in FM Global 4470, designed for fastening roof insulation to substrate, and acceptable to roofing system manufacturer. - C. Insulation Adhesive: Insulation manufacturer's recommended adhesive formulated to attach roof insulation to substrate or to another insulation layer as follows: - 1.
+- A. General: Roof insulation accessories recommended by insulation manufacturer for intended use and compatibility with roofing. - B. Fasteners: Factory-coated steel fasteners and metal or plastic plates complying with corrosionresistance provisions in FM Global 4470, designed for fastening roof insulation to substrate, and acceptable to roofing system manufacturer. - C. Insulation Adhesive: Insulation manufacturer's recommended adhesive formulated to attach roof insulation to substrate or to another insulation layer as follows: - 1.
 Full-spread spray-applied, low-rise, two-component urethane adhesive.

-2.8 WALKWAYS
+2.7 WALKWAYS

-A. Flexible Walkways: Factory-formed, nonporous, heavy-duty, slip-resisting, surface-textured walkway pads, approximately 3/16 inch thick and acceptable to roofing system manufacturer.
+A. Flexible Walkways: Factory-formed, nonporous, heavy-duty, slip-resisting, surface-textured walkway pads, approximately 3/16-inch-thick and acceptable to roofing system manufacturer.

 - A. Examine substrates, areas, and conditions, with Installer present, for compliance with requirements and other conditions affecting performance of the Work: - 1.
 Verify that roof openings and penetrations are in place, curbs are set and braced, and roof-drain bodies are securely clamped in place. - 2.
 Verify that wood blocking, curbs, and nailers are securely anchored to roof deck at penetrations and terminations and that nailers match thicknesses of insulation. - 3.
-Verify that surface plane flatness and fastening of steel roof deck complies with requirements in Section 053100 "Steel Decking."
+Verify that surface plane flatness and fastening of steel roof deck complies with requirements in Section 053100 "Steel Decking." - 4.
+Verify deck is dry and ready to receive roofing work.